News

 “We put technology to work to return more money to people in our state,” Frerichs said in a news release.
 “After all, the money belongs to them, but some people see the check in the mail and don’t think it’s real.
 Please don’t forget to deposit or cash the check, or it ends up back with us as unclaimed property.”

-Recent legislation sponsored by State Sen. Sara Feigenholtz of Chicago and State Rep. Stephanie Kifowit of Oswego allows the Treasurer’s Office to return even more money through the I-Cash program, raising the return limit from $2,000 to $5,000.
+Recent legislation sponsored by state Sen. Sara Feigenholtz of Chicago and state Rep. Stephanie Kifowit of Oswego allows the Treasurer’s Office to return even more money through the I-Cash program, raising the return limit from $2,000 to $5,000.

-“It’s a win-win when we can eliminate unnecessary steps and hurdles so that unclaimed property gets into the hands of its rightful owners as quickly as possible,” Sen. Feigenholtz said in the release.
+“It’s a win-win when we can eliminate unnecessary steps and hurdles so that unclaimed property gets into the hands of its rightful owners as quickly as possible,” Feigenholtz said in the release.

 The Enhanced Money Match focuses on straightforward claims, specifically cash owed to single individuals.
 It does not include claims involving multiple parties, shares of stocks and bonds, escrow accounts or bank safe deposit box contents.

-“Many families are living paycheck to paycheck to pay their bills,” Rep. Kifowit said in the release.
+“Many families are living paycheck to paycheck to pay their bills,” Kifowit said in the release.
 “With the holidays quickly approaching, families receiving their money from I-Cash can make a difference, whether it is a fabulous meal, a special gift for their child or a little extra holiday cheer.
 It’s the least we can do to help our Illinois families.”

 The state treasurer is legally required to return unclaimed property to its rightful owners or heirs, regardless of the time it takes.